Making two particle detectors in flat spacetime communicate quantumly: Introduction

 Motivated by this fact, in this paper we study the Heisenberg evolution for two harmonic oscillator detectors interacting with a scalar field in a general $(3+1)$D spacetime.
 In particular, the protocol in Ref.~\cite{Lapponi_2023} is generalized for whatever detectors' smearings and trajectories.
 The aim is to find a particular protocol allowing a reliable communication of quantum messages i.e. a quantum capacity of the channel greater than zero.
 Indeed, for a channel involving communicating particle detectors in a $(3+1)D$ spacetime, while a classical capacity greater than zero is easily obtainable (see e.g. Refs.~\cite{Tjoa_2022,Lapponi_2023}), a quantum capacity greater than zero was never obtained so far - unless one considers entanglement assistance \cite{Landulfo_2016,Barcellos2021}, detectors operating in bounded regions of space \cite{Jonsson_2018} or detectors interacting with a finite number of modes of the field \cite{chen2008capacity,Bruschi_2013}.

 For this reason, we wonder if a reliable communication of quantum messages in an open $(3+1)$D spacetime is even possible or if there is some limit preventing this kind of communication.
-In this framework Ref.~\cite{Jonsson_2018} shows that the no-cloning theorem (see e.g. Ref. \cite{NoCloning}) should prevent a quantum capacity between detectors greater than zero in each isotropic spacetime.
+Ref.~\cite{Jonsson_2018} pointed out the role of the no-cloning theorem.
+The theorem proves that quantum states cannot be \textit{cloned} without errors, meaning that a quantum message cannot be sent reliably to two different receivers.
+Then, if the sender's detector interacts with the field in each direction, in an isotropic spacetime, there is potentially more than one receiver achieving the same input message.
+The input message is then \textit{cloned} and the no-cloning theorem violated.
+Henceforth, this theorem should prevent a quantum capacity greater than zero in each isotropic spacetime.
 As a consequence, in case of a $(3+1)$D spacetime, a quantum capacity greater than zero is expected to occur in very anisotropic situations.
 This could be reached when the two detectors move at relativistic speeds with respect to each other.

 Then, to explore this possibility, we consider three different situations with the detectors in a Minkowski background spacetime: 1) the detectors are static; 2) the detectors move inertially w.r.t. each other; 3) the sender's detector is Rindler accelerated and the receiver is static.
 In case both the detectors are static, because the situation is fully isotropic, the no-cloning theorem should prevent any reliable quantum communication.
 The same reasoning does not apply for inertial detectors.
 However, we show that, in case the detectors travel inertially, not only the quantum capacity is still zero, but also the classical capacity is expected to decrease.
 Finally, in the third case, where the sender is Rindler accelerated, we prove that the quantum capacity can be greater than zero.
 In particular, this is possible if the sender, after preparing the state, waits enough time before sending it to the receiver.
-This is due by the fact that, from the receiver's perspective, the state to be communicated gets amplified more and more during the time the sender waits.
+This is due to the fact that, from the receiver's perspective, the state to be communicated gets amplified more and more during the time the sender waits.
 This amplification could overcome physical limits given by the uncertainty principle that the sender would have in the static case.